RosettaCommons/documentation/scripting_documentation/RosettaScripts/Filters/filter_pages/SimpleMetricFilter.md

 Author: Jared Adolf-Bryfogle (jadolfbr@gmail.com)

 Run an arbitrary [[Simple Metric | SimpleMetrics]] and filter based on the value or values calculated.
+Please use the [[RunSimpleMetrics]] mover to report values into a scorefile.

 ##General